huangli712/DFermion/README.md

 # DFAPP (Dual Fermion Application)

 The DFAPP software package implements a dual fermion framework for general lattice model.
+It can not work alone.
+It has to work with the [**iQIST**](https://github.com/huangli712/iqist) software package.

 ## Version